fgrehm/serf-docker-vagrant-hipache/README.md

 This repo contains some experiments with the quartet.
-Basically, we are going to simulate the launch of 2 instances of 2 different dummy nodejs apps in docker containers and each app will use Serf to distribute events which the hipache server listens for to update its config.
+Basically, we are going to simulate the launch of 2 instances of 2 different dummy nodejs apps in docker containers and each docker server will use Serf to distribute events which the hipache server listens for to update its config.

 There are 3 different VMs involved and in order to keep the amount of resource usage low we use [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc) containers